-See It Now: Take a Photo Tour
+See It Now:

 Choose a Direction

 The Cabot Trail makes a loop around Cape Breton Island, cutting across the top of the island and closely following the western and eastern coastlines.
 If you travel in a clockwise direction, you'll be on the "inside" lane as you drive along both coasts.
 Because the road goes up and down steep grades and curves, the clockwise direction is better for drivers (and passengers) who dislike driving next to steep drops.
-Many of the turnoffs into Cape Breton Highlands National Park are right turns if you are traveling clockwise.
+Many of the turnoffs into Cape Breton Highlands National Park are right turns if you travel clockwise.

 Driving counter-clockwise may give you a better view of some of the more spectacular ocean vistas along the way.
 While this direction is less popular (it's billed as the direction for the brave driver), it may be easier to handle if you dislike slow traffic, as fewer people travel counter-clockwise.